 Here are the primary obstacles to achieving financial independence:

-Inflation eats the value of money for breakfast.
+- Inflation: Inflation eats the value of money for breakfast.
 Based on an average inflation rate of 3%, the value of money, also referred to as purchasing power, is reduced by half over 23 years — by nearly ten years at 7% inflation.
 When you account for inflation in planning for the future, it increases the cost of your goals.
 Time allows your money to work longer and harder to overcome the impact of inflation.

-Along with inflation, taxes can threaten your future cash flow.
+- Taxes: Along with inflation, taxes can threaten your future cash flow.
 However, given the time to plan properly, taxes can be mitigated.

-Life happens; often in ways we can’t anticipate.
+- Life: Life happens; often in ways we can’t anticipate.
 The sooner you have set your wealth management goals, the more time you have to make any adjustments based on what life throws at you.